Loop Quantization and Symmetry: Configuration Spaces: New Configuration Space for Loop Quantum Cosmology

 Let us now consider the following differential equation

 together with the initial conditions

 Here, $\ffa$ and $\ffb$ are real-analytic functions on some interval $[0,t]$.
-Let us assume that neither $\Im\ffa$ nor $\Im\ffb$ change their signs; nevertheless, they may vanish at some, possibly all, points. \footnote{As above, we may restrict ourselves to these cases as we may decompose the paths, if necessary, such that the respective coefficients $\Im\ffa$ and $\Im\ffb$ do not change their signs along the subpaths.} Moreover, let $\ffd, \ffdd, \ffe$ be some fixed complex numbers, and let $c$ be some real parameter.
+Let us assume that both $\Im\ffa$ and $\Im\ffb$ are sign-conserving. \footnote{ Note that a real-valued function $\varphi$ is called \df{sign-conserving} iff it is is nonnegative or nonpositive.
+We define $\sgn\varphi$ to be $+1$ in the former case and $-1$ in the latter one; if $\varphi \ident 0$, we may take either $+1$ or $-1$.
+Of course, we have $(\sgn \varphi) \varphi = \betrag \varphi$ for any sign-conserving $\varphi$.} As above, we may restrict ourselves to these cases as we may decompose the paths, if necessary, such that the respective functions $\Im\ffa$ and $\Im\ffb$ are sign-conserving along each single subpath.
+Indeed, this might shrink $\ptfktset$ further, but will not change $C^\ast(\setabb^\ast\ptfktset)$, as above.
+Finally, let $\ffd, \ffdd, \ffe$ be some fixed complex numbers, and let $c$ be some real parameter.
 We are now interested in how $\faf(t)$ depends on $c$.